- Overview of the Kennford Ansteys

 - Anthony Anstey (b 1846, died 1850)

-In the 1851 Census, the family were living in Kenn, John Page Anstey was a thatcher.
+In 1837 John Page Anstey was described as “thatcher, clerk of the parish [of Kenn]“.
+In the 1851 Census, the family were living in Kenn, John Page Anstey was still a thatcher.
 Ann Anstey (wife) died on 20 May 1856 in Kenn so in March 1858 John Page Anstey remarried to Harriet Vooght in Exeter St James.
-They had two further children baptised in Kenn:
+They had four further children baptised in Kenn:

 - Emma Anstey (b 1858);